Medicare DMEPOS Bond

 The reason that DMEPOS bonds are so important is that they significantly limit the exposure of Medicare to illegitimate manufacturers and suppliers, whose sole intent is to commit fraud and gain access to Medicare program funds.
 It has served to drastically reduce the number of malpractice and fraud cases in Medicare, and it also ensures that the program is compensated in cases where fraud or malpractice has been involved.

-Suppliers of Durable Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS) are required by the Centers for Medicare & Medicaid Services (CMS) to obtain a $50,000 DMEPOS, and file this bond with the National Suppliers Clearinghouse (NSC).
+Suppliers of Tough Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS) are required by the Centers for Medicare & Medicaid Services (CMS) to obtain a $50,000 DMEPOS, and file this bond with the National Suppliers Clearinghouse (NSC).
 The bond amount may be increased if the DMEPOS supplier has had a final adverse action imposed against it within the past 10 years.
 Bond pharmacy also requires one as well.

 We specialize in all kinds of sureties in every state!
 We are your one stop shop for all your bonding and insurance needs.
 Call or simply fill out or online application today.
 It only takes a few minutes, and we will get you bonded in as little time possible.